forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 [Yang et al](#summary-yang) detected a viral load in all severe cases.
 The BALF of two mild cases was analyzed in the second week of illness and negative. // Which doesn't exclude there where viruses in the lungs: BALF sampling only collects from a limited area of the lungs and for mild cases it is known from XRay that the lungs are often only locally infected.

-### Challenges regarding Viral Load and Diagnosis
+### Challenges and Biases regarding Viral Load
 Often investigations for viral load are biased.

-Reasons are:
+#### Bias towards Symptomatic Patients
-* Sampling is biased towards symptomatic patients. // Not necessarily bad since symptomatic patients are more infectious ([Section Infectors and Symptoms](../5_epidemiological/spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses) and at increased risk for severe disease.
+Sampling is biased towards symptomatic patients. // Not necessarily bad since symptomatic patients tend to are more infectious ([Section Infectors and Symptoms](../5_epidemiological/spread_analyses.md#infectors-and-symptoms) in the Chapter Spread Analyses), are at increased risk for severe disease and tend to have a higher viral load which is associated to infectiousness with a correlate to exhaled breath.
+For low viral loads the detection rate is usually lower which needs to be considered e.g. estimate to prevalence of SARS-CoV-2 or to estimate the effectiveness of intervention methods such as vaccination since both the symptoms and the infected locations can change.

+#### Bias towards NPS Sampling
-* Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
+Often NPS samples are taking as a 'Gold Standard' to diagnose Covid-19.
 Measuring viral load e.g. in saliva is often compared to NPS viral load.
 Sometimes NPS sampling is assigned a sensitivity of 100%.
+However the sensitivity of NPS is not 100%.

-## Saliva Diagnosis
+## Viral Load in Saliva
-Key features of saliva based Covid diagnosis are:

-Viral Load:
+Notable features of the viral load in saliva:
 * The viral load in saliva depends on the exact method and location of sampling (e.g. throat wash, coughing up sputum) and the time taken (e.g. the saliva flow is increased during eating and decreased at night).
 Overall the viral load is similar to the viral load in the nose with an agreement of about 90%.
 The results vary across studies and the collections methods they use ([Sampling Methods](#viral-load-for-different-saliva-sampling-methods)).
 * The optimal [collection time](#saliva-collection-timing) is upon waking up and before eating.
 In this case the viral load and the detection rate is about 10% higher than in NPS specimens ([Upon Waking Saliva](#upon-waking-saliva))
 * The viral load decrease in saliva is a predictor for the pathogenesis [Silva et al](#summary-silva).

-Handling:
+The viral load in saliva is suitable for diagnosis since:

-The load of SARS-CoV-2 RNA stays stable and is detectable in saliva after some days ([Matic et al](#summary-matic); [Ott et al](#summary-ott))) with and without virus transport media (about half of the studies use some transport media).
+Handling: The load of SARS-CoV-2 RNA stays stable and is detectable in saliva after some days ([Matic et al](#summary-matic); [Ott et al](#summary-ott))) with and without virus transport media (about half of the studies use some transport media).

-Suitability:
-* Saliva is simpler than NPS and suitable for self collection.
+Easy Sampling: Saliva is simpler than NPS and suitable for self collection.
+Pooled analysis is easy.

-* Pooled analysis
-* Routine screening, possibly pooled (e.g. in hospitality, offices, care homes)
+The above features make saliva a suitable method for (possibly pooled) routine screening (e.g. in hospitality, offices, care homes).

-### Literature on Saliva Diagnosis
+### Literature on the Viral Load in Saliva
 Summaries of the papers are in the section [Summarized References](#summarized-references).
 * Saliva and other diagnosis forms for Covid-19 are concisely described in the recommended introduction of ([Matic et al](#summary-matic)
 * Reviews are